 • Education.
 Everyone talks about Finland, but the Dutch education system is a good deal more successful.
 It starts with Dutch parents giving their kids the freedom to explore and socialize instead of pushing them to the limit like American parents.

-And this is going to sound silly, but the fact that literally from the time they can walk, Dutch kids bike everywhere (in what is a very safe environment) gives them a sense of freedom and mobility American kids just don’t have.
+And this is going to sound silly, but the fact that literally from the time they can walk, Dutch kids bike everywhere (in a very safe environment) gives them a sense of freedom and mobility American kids just don’t have.

 The universities here are among the best in the world and crank out top-notch engineers and physicists along with entrepreneurs, financiers, actors, producers and dealmakers.

 • Quality of life: Americans burn out; the Dutch burn bright.
 Why?
 Because the Dutch take time off to be with friends and family while re-energizing so they can work when they need to work and focus when they need to focus.